Propenchiefer/iOSRamBench/README.md

 # RAMBench: iOS RAM Benchmarking Tool

 ## Overview
-RAMBench is a iOS app designed to benchmark the RAM limits of your iOS device, helping users understand how much memory an app can allocate before hitting system constraints.
-With recent iOS updates (18.2–18.5) introducing changes to memory management that have caused confusion (specifically for emulation and power-users of the platform), RAMBench provides a clear way to test and visualize memory allocation limits specific to your device and iOS version.
+RAMBench is a iOS app designed to benchmark the RAM limits of your iOS device.
+With recent iOS updates (18.2–18.5) introducing changes to memory management that have caused confusion (specifically for emulation and power-users of the platform), RAMBench provides a clear way to test memory allocation limits specific to your device and iOS version.

-The app allocates memory incrementally until it reaches the system’s limit, records the maximum allocated amount alongside the iOS version, and displays real-time memory usage statistics.
-It’s particularly useful for emulation user's that may be wary about their iOS version's allocation methods.
+The app allocates memory incrementally until it reaches the system’s limit, records the maximum allocated amount alongside the iOS version.

 ## Features
+### These are not 100% accurate, definitely take with a grain of salt
-Memory Benchmarking: Allocates memory in chunks (from 16 KB to 100 MB) until the system denies further allocations. iOS Version Tracking: Saves benchmark results with the iOS version (e.g., 18.5), allowing comparison across updates.
+Memory Benchmarking: Allocates memory in chunks until the process is killed. iOS Version Tracking: Saves benchmark results with the iOS version (e.g., 18.5), allowing comparison across updates.
 Real-Time Memory Stats: Updates every second to show:
 Total Device RAM